Dassourav07/clickhouse-ingest-app/README.md

 # Bidirectional ClickHouse & Flat File Ingestion Tool

-A web-based application to facilitate **bidirectional data ingestion** between a ClickHouse database and flat file (CSV/TSV) systems.
+A web-based application to facilitate **bidirectional data ingestion** between a ClickHouse database and flat file (CSV) systems.
 The tool offers a simple yet powerful UI to manage connections, select columns, perform ingestion, and monitor the entire process in real time.

 ---